Welcome to 5B –

-This term, we will be focusing on the text ‘Journey to Jo’Burg’ by Beverley Naidoo.
-This South African Story is about the journey two brave children take to find their mother in Johannesburg in order to save their baby sister.
+This term, we will be focusing on the text ‘Journey to Jo’Burg’.
+This South African Story, written by Beverley Naidoo, is about the journey two brave children take to find their mother in Johannesburg in order to save their baby sister.
 This challenging text, written during the apartheid, has been recommended to Year 5 from other local schools and English consultants.
 We are very much looking forward to getting stuck into this book, unpicking authorial devices and themes.
-It will also help us to learn about stories from other cultures and explore the contrasting settings within our ‘Cheshire Life’ focus.
+It will also help us to learn about stories from other cultures and explore the contrasting settings within our Geography topics.
 A significant amount of our writing will be based around this text during the term which will allow us to show our understanding.
-We will be producing Narrative, Poetry and Persuasive Writing.
+We will be producing narrative, poetry and persuasive writing.
 Additionally, we will continue to undertake weekly focused Spelling, Punctuation and Grammar (SPaG) lessons, linking work closely to ‘Journey to Jo’burg’.

 Reviews of ‘Journey to Jo’Burg’ can be found at: https://www.goodreads.com/book/show/709526.Journey_to_Jo_burg

-Maths is taught in differentiated sets across the year group and homework is set by maths teachers.
-This term, we will be focusing on fractions, decimals and percentages, as well as measurement and statistics.
+Maths will continue to be taught in differentiated sets across the year group and homework is set by maths teachers.
+This term, we will be focusing on multiplication and division, as well as beginning our work on fractions.
 We will continue to focus on written calculation methods during our morning ‘4 a Day’ activities.
 Our reasoning and problem solving skills will be continually reinforced in our daily lessons, as well as through our ‘Maths in Minutes’ activities.
-Please ensure you also continue to practise your times tables regularly.
-‘Hit the Button’ is a fantastic free resource that you can use at home to help improve your mental recall of multiplication and division facts: https://www.topmarks.co.uk/maths-games/hit-the-button
+These tasks will be sent home daily and are designed to take no more than a few minutes.
+We will go through the tasks each day in school.
+Your child’s maths teacher will check the books regularly, although the children will self-mark during the lesson.

 Reading and Planners